JoshuaGilgallon/auth-api/README.md

 ```sh
 make -f deploy/Makefile run
 ```
-If you are on windows ensure you have the Makefil file set to LF line endings, NOT CRLF.
+If you are on windows ensure you have the Makefile file set to LF line endings, NOT CRLF.

 ## Manual Setup